Westwood One (1976–2011): Live concerts and sports broadcasts

-Westwood One was most notable for its coverage and location recording of live concerts and events for broadcast/distribution via LP and eventually satellite.
+Westwood One was notable for its coverage and location recording of live concerts and events for broadcast/distribution via LP and eventually satellite.
 They syndicated the summer solstice Grateful Dead concert on June 21, 1989, a service that currently conglomerated radio stations no longer do.
 Since the merger with Dial Global, the company no longer records live music and has shut down its mobile recording division.

 The company holds exclusive national radio rights for many sporting events including National Football League and college football games, the Olympic Games, the NCAA basketball tournament (this and NFL coverage are co-produced with corporate sibling CBS TV), the Masters and U.S. Open golf, the Wimbledon tennis tournament, the Frozen Four of college hockey, and the GRAMMY Awards.
 For many years the network also aired Notre Dame football and National Hockey League games.

 Westwood One has also handled sales and advertising for the Sports USA Radio Network since 2009.
 Notable sports announcers for Dial Global include: Scott Graham, Kevin Harlan, Brad Sham, Dave Sims, Kevin Kugler, John Tautges, John Sadak, Ian Eagle, Tom McCarthy, Chuck Cooperstein, Kevin Calabro, and Dave Ryan.
 Past personalities include Marv Albert, Howard David, Gary Cohen, and Harry Kalas.